apchavan/virtual-self-driving-car/README.md

  2. <a href="https://pytorch.org/">PyTorch</a> framework :fire: (used for reinforcement learning). <BR />

 * _Each source code file contains comments to explain meaning of that code along with some reference links._ <BR />
-* _Setup instructions also provided in **Instructions.txt** file of project root, so you can follow there if required._
+* _Setup instructions below also provided in **Instructions.txt** file of project root, so you can follow there if required._

 ## Project dependencies setup instructions :hammer_and_wrench::chains:
 It is highly recommended that to create a virtual environment using 'conda' because, there are lot of dependencies which will be installed automatically. <BR />